uselotus/lotus/README.md

 ### :cloud: Cloud Version

+Test out Lotus with a demo account [here](https://demo.uselotus.io/register).

 Best for convenience and fast deployment.
 This version also gets access to features faster than the self-hosted version.

-Sign up for our `alpha` [here](https://dsl2wm77apy.typeform.com/to/pehx2YSQ?typeform-source=www.uselotus.io) or email us at founders@uselotus.io for more details.
+Sign up for our `beta` [here](https://dsl2wm77apy.typeform.com/to/pehx2YSQ?typeform-source=www.uselotus.io) or email us at founders@uselotus.io for more details.

 ### :bust_in_silhouette: Self-Hosted Version